FTL-Hyperspace/FTL-Hyperspace/wiki/Contributing-to-Hyperspace.md

 bool bDestroyed;
 ```

-Now that we know what type `bDestroyed` has, as well as which type `DamageArea` returns as well as all the arguments it takes, we can document them in the .md markdown file and, if necessary, we can add some additional info.
+Now that we know what type `bDestroyed` has, as well as which type `DamageArea` returns and all the arguments it takes, we can document them in the .md markdown file and, if necessary, add some additional info.

 - `bool :DamageArea(Pointf location, DamageParameter dmg, bool force)`
    - I think this causes damage to a area like when a projectile hits but it's not tested yet, could possibly be used for bursts?